hundensassi/hello-world/README.md

 Es gehört Ihnen.
 Ja, vielleicht.
 Aber plötzlich!
-This user of the Hello World project is undergoing a major learning curve.
+This user of the Hello World project is having a steep learning curve.